Description

 $request->cookie();

-Get a value from the cookie array
+Get a specific value from the cookie array

 $request->cookie('name');